 Your typical standard, deluxe, executive name type is being forgotten at Hotel Pacai.
 The emphasis of the hotel is to provide a unique hospitality experience attuned to cultural authenticity.
 The choice between a Countess Room, Artisan Atelier & Artisan Studio is presented to you which offers a more personalised experience.

-Every rooms were designed in order to preserve as many authentic architectural details as possible.
+Each room was designed in order to preserve as many authentic architectural details as possible.
 Furthermore, original frescoes can be found throughout the inside of the building.
 Unearthed wall paintings were restored, and many layers of wall paint were removed to reveal the most interesting and well-preserved layers, mostly from the Baroque period when the palace belonged to the Pacai family.

 The quality of services provided is undoubtedly crucial to the success of the hotel and Hotel Pacai did not disappoint in that aspect.
 Expect an outstanding and personalised service right from the beginning of your check-in.
-Every single staff will greet you with a smile, will remember your preferred coffee type at breakfast and is at your disposal for any help you may need.
+Every single staff will greet you with a smile, remember your preferred coffee type at breakfast and is at your disposal for any help you may need.

 Wellness & Spa

 Upon entering the Pacai Spa, you automatically feel a sense of "sacredness," such as the feeling of an ashram.
 Quiet and peaceful, it offers luxurious therapies, soothing environments, and an unique approach to well- being all unify to create an elevated state of rejuvenation and renewal.
 I had the pleasure of trying their sauna which is a delight after a hard work out.
-There are unfortunately no pool or jacuzzi in the facility.
+There is unfortunately no pool or jacuzzi in the facility.

 NINETEEN18 - Hotel Pacai’s intimate 27-seat restaurant presenting local tradition through innovative tasting menus.